 You see few pets in town because owners are protective of them, or reluctant to let them out.

-Generally, cats are not allowed because their droppings are considered "antisocial".
+In general, cats are not allowed because their excrement is considered "antisocial."

 Even city dogs are mostly "toy" breeds rather than working dogs.
-Very cute, but bred for trotting around in the living room and not for some specific task.
-Despite them, unfortunately, they are practically the four-legged equivalent of "hikikomori" (hikikomori are people who refuse to leave their room for fear of interacting with others).
+Very cute, but bred to trot around the living room and not for any specific task.
+Despite themselves, unfortunately, they are practically the four-legged equivalents of "hikikomori" (hikikomori are people who refuse to leave their room for fear of interacting with others).

 This leads them to howl often when left alone at home for many hours (i.e. always).
 And then they cost an eye of the head, and it costs to keep them.